 Hop aboard the Kalypso Star in the old port of Corfu town.
 This glass-bottomed and -sided boat takes you down to the seafloor to enjoy the views.
-Also in Corfu town is the Museum of Archeology, including the terrifying-looking sculpture of the Gorgon Medusa (see our Blood, Guts and Gore Greek holidays blog), and the Venetian fortress with its amazing views.
-Kids should love wandering the beautiful streets of the Old Town, an ice cream in hand,
+Also in Corfu town is the Museum of Archeology, including the terrifying-looking sculpture of the Gorgon Medusa, and the Venetian fortress with its amazing views.
+Kids should love wandering the beautiful streets of the Old Town, an ice-cream in hand,

 Hop on a horse to see the island.

 Catch one of the puppet shows (karagiozis) given in many villages throughout Corfu, giving kids the opportunity to breach the language barrier and embrace local culture.